jorbDehmel/oak/README.md

 ## Overview
 Oak is a modern, Rust-adjacent programming language.
 It uses near-standard Rust typing, without any form of memory protections.
 It is analogous to C++ with stronger macro support, modern typing, and integrated package management.

+## Compilation, Installation, and Uninstallation

+To install, open a terminal in this folder and run `make install`.
+This repo is only compatible with Linux.
+This will compile and install Oak, as well as the standard Oak package.
+To uninstall, open this folder in terminal and run `make uninstall`.
+If you've already deleted this folder, you can run `sudo rm -rf /usr/include/oak /usr/bin/acorn`.
+Both of these will accomplish the same thing.

 ## Syntax

 In Oak, a variable is declared as follows.